Amaan-N-K/MicroChess/readme.md

 - Python 3.x
 - Flask

-# How to Run
+## How to Run
-You will need python 3.x and an up to date version of Flask.
+You will need to clone the repo and need python 3.x and an up to date version of Flask.
-Dependencies are in the `requirements.txt` file which can be downloaded by running `pip3 install -r requirements.txt`
+Dependencies are in the `requirements.txt` file which can be downloaded by running:
+`pip3 install -r requirements.txt`
-Run the following command to start up the app in dev mode `python app.py`
+Run the following command to start up the app in dev mode and type `python app.py`